There are three main types of gas central heating systems used in housing:

 Historically a gravity fed central heating system was the most common system installed in UK housing.
 They are less common now as combi and high pressure systems are both superior when a complete new system is being installed.

 Many older homes have existing gravity fed systems, so it may be more cost effective to upgrade the existing gravity fed system with a new more efficient boiler rather than go to the expense of a complete new system.
+Some manufacturers call boilers for a gravity system “open vent boilers”, “heat only boilers”, “conventional boilers” or “regular boilers”.
+Most system boilers can also be used with a gravity system.
+A system boiler has additional built in components such as a pump which makes installation easier than for a heat only boiler.

 The major downsides are: